In Memory of Alvin "Lee" West, Jr. ~ July 23, 1957 to February 13, 2017

 Click the play button below to listen to this interview.

 WYMG 100.5 FM Interview with Head East Band Leader Roger Boyd

-On June 3rd, Head East will perform in Savannah, Illinois at Poopy's the self-professed biggest biker destination in Illinois.
+On June 3rd, Head East will perform in Savanna, Illinois at Poopy's the self-professed biggest biker destination in Illinois.
 The Fortunate Sons a CCR Tribute Band will open the show at 7pm followed by Head East who will close the show.
 Tickets are now on sale and are $15 in advance and $25 at the door.
 VIP seating is available for $40.
 Tickets can be purchased online through the Poopy's website, in person at Poopy's, or by calling (815) 273-2363.
 For more information or to purchase tickets visit the Poopy's website.